 - Go to irs.gov and navigate to the EIN section.

 - Determine your eligibility.
 You must have a taxpayer identification number (social security number, for example) and be located in the US or US territories.

 - The IRS will provide a PDF of your assigned number for you to have immediate access to, and they’ll also send you a copy.

 Registering on the IRS website takes just a few minutes, and you will have a number issued immediately.
 Paper forms can be mailed or faxed by filling out IRS Form SS-4, and phone registration is available as well.
 Non-online filing can take up to five weeks to get a number.

 You can also learn more about how to apply for an EIN before starting the process.

 Sometimes, businesses fill out the EIN application to receive a new one, but the IRS will probably reject your application because you already have an associated EIN.
 There are a few things you can do to find your EIN:

-- Check with the IRS — If you forget the number you can call the IRS at (800) 829-4933 and select EIN from the list of options.
-You will be connected with IRS employee who can look it up.
+- Check with the IRS — If you forget the number, you can call the IRS at (800) 829-4933 and select EIN from the list of options.
+You will be connected with an IRS employee who can look it up.

 - Check your bank records — You may find a copy of your EIN on your bank records or paperwork.